 WALES must close the gap in broadband access and ensure internet access for all, according to a report from a committee headed by Monmouth MP David Davies.

-The House of Commons Welsh Affairs Select Committee said UK and Welsh governments must work together and use all means available to bring broadband services in Wales up to speed with the rest of the UK.
+The House of Commons Welsh Affairs Select Committee said UK and Welsh governments must work together and use all means available to bring broadband services in Wales up to speed with the rest of

 The committee wants to see so-called broadband slow spots and not-spots eradicated.